Sachinkalyan21/weather-forecast-app/README.md

         The app must have the following functionalities

-        When the app is opened, Weather report application Page should be displayed When the Weather report application Page is opened, Make HTTP GET request to the CitiesApiUrl After fetching the data, the list of Cities name should be displayed When we click on the cities name in Home Route is clicked,
+        When the app is opened, Weather forecast app Page should be displayed When the Weather forecast app Page is opened, Make HTTP GET request to the CitiesApiUrl After fetching the data, the list of Cities name should be displayed When we click on the cities name in Home Route is clicked,